strengejacke/sjPlot/README.md

 In case you want / have to cite my package, please use `citation('sjPlot')` for citation information.
 Since core functionality of package depends on the [ggplot-package](http://cran.r-project.org/package=ggplot2), consider citing this package as well.

-### Changelog of development build 1.8.4-9
+### Changelog of latest stable build 1.9

 #### General
 * Fixed many issues related to the latest update of [ggplot2](https://cran.r-project.org/package=ggplot2).
 * Argument `show.se` is now deprecated.
 Use `show.ci` instead.
 * Redesign of computation of frequency tables for `sjp.frq` and `sjt.frq`, being more robust and generally working with labelled, non-labelled, numeric, character vectors and factors.
-* Redesign of computation of frequency tables for `sjp.grpfrq` and `sjt.xtab`, being more robust and generally working with labelled, non-labelled, numeric, character vectors and factors.
+* Redesign of computation of frequency tables for `sjp.grpfrq`, `sjp.xtab` and `sjt.xtab`, being more robust and generally working with labelled, non-labelled, numeric, character vectors and factors.
 * Better automatic handling of variable and value labels that are used for labelling plot axes and titles or table columns.

 #### Changes to functions due to new ggplot2-version